 This was the thing I heard over and over again.
 Preferably down filled, but the more of your legs it covers, the warmer you’ll be.

-I started with this J.Crew Factory long puffer coat and have been super happy with it.
+I started with a J.Crew Factory long puffer coat and have been super happy with it.
 For running to the grocery store, walking over to Harvard Square, or heading to dinner, it keeps me warm.
-As we get into January and February I always layer a thick sweater underneath it and for under $100, I have no complaints.
+As we get into January and February I always layer a thick sweater underneath it and for under $100, I had no complaints.

-Aside from the Canada Goose, the most popular jacket here in Boston is this long North Face.
+Aside from the Canada Goose, the most popular jacket here in Boston is North Face Downtown Parka.
 Ben has the men’s version and Lincoln has the kid’s version.
-If you aren’t taking your jacket to the Arctic, the North Face will be perfect.

 Best Winter Coats for Women:

-- North Face Women’s Downtown Parka (highest quality without going over $400 and some good color options in addition to the classic black)
+- North Face Women’s Downtown Parka (highest quality without going over $400 and some good color options in addition to the classic black).
+This is the most popular coat that gets consistent 5 star ratings among friends.

 - Eddie Bauer Lodge Duffel Coat (a great long option under $200 from a brand you can trust)